anteloc/jira-kanban-blockers/README.md

 This script adds a new menu item to Tampermonkey browser plugin.

-When clicking that menu item while on a Jira Kanban board, the userscript will add a graph on top of the board that shows the blocker dependencies between the board's Jira issues and other non present on the board, if required.
+When clicking on that menu item while on a Jira Kanban board, the userscript will add a graph on top of the board that shows the blocker dependencies between the board's Jira issues and other non present on the board, if required.

 # Setup
 - Install Tampermonkey plugin on your browser.